biplab37/UsefulFunctions.jl/docs/src/index.md

 # Useful Functions
 ---

 A package containing some of the functions that I regularly use in my code.
 Not an exhaustive list.
 But I use this package as a dependency in many of my other bigger projects.
+As it is a personal package, I have not added it to the Julia registry.
+So you need to install it directly from GitHub (see below).

 ## Installation
 To install the package, use the following command in the Julia REPL: